| Dangers of the PC

 They can count as "contests", where a user has to do or say something to "win" a prize (#269)

 TNT regards them as begging and gold digging, particularly when NC is involved (#508)

 These boards are made by users who have gotten an offer or offers on their UFT pet and are debating on whether or not they should trade.
 The title is basically asking, "Should I accept the offer, reject the offer, or can you beat my current offer?"
 Users typically are only asking about one pet, but of course you can ask about several of your UFT pets at once.

 When entering the world of trading be sure to pace yourself; many users find themselves regretting a trade they made or an offer they didn't accept.
 When offering on a pet or looking for offers make sure that you're positive you're ready and willing to trade your pet.
 The majority of the time your pet will be re-traded unless the owner is looking for a permanent pet.
-Basically what I'm trying to get at is know the pros and cons of giving up your pet to another person before going through with it.
+Ultimately, know the pros and cons of giving up your pet to another person before going through with it.
 The first thing you need is a pet to have UFT.
 VWN/WN/RW/RN basics and painted pets work just fine.
 Obviously nicer pets will get nicer offers.
 Once you have this, create a thread on the PC with a title that resembles: "WN Faerie Ruki UFT".
 Then, after you've gotten some offers you like (or an offer you really like), you need to decide which offer you'll accept.
 If you are completely unaware of whether or not the offer you like is a nice one, try making another thread.

 This time your title should read, "I'm new to trading, is this a good offer?"
 Be aware: you might be greeted with a few flamers who say something about how pets don't have value, you need to decide for yourself, etc.